 We have not personally used these, but a couple of ones to check out include BlaBlaCar and Liftshare.
 You can join a carshare that someone else is offering or offer one to have others join if you are able to drive.

 Other options include posting or checking ads online to find a travel buddy or ride sharing opportunity.
-Some places to try include online classifieds (e.g., Craigslist, Gumtree), online message boards (such as Lonely Planet’s Thorn Tree forum), and physical classified and bulletin boards (if you live or already staying in the London area).
+Some places to try include online classifieds (e.g., Craigslist, Gumtree), online travel message boards, and physical classified and bulletin boards (if you live or already staying in the London area).

 Cost of Ride Sharing Services from London to Edinburgh?